-Georgia is among three-dozen states that criminalize HIV disclosure.
+Georgia is among three-dozen states that criminalize a lack of HIV disclosure.
 Since 2005, Fulton County prosecutors have charged 35 people under the law, according to the GA Voice, though the office does not break down the cases by sexual orientation.

 HIV activists in gay Atlanta decried the law during a public forum in April, criticizing it as increasing stigma around HIV and failing to consider whether condoms are used and if the disease is transmitted.